Ricardo Esgaio

-Ricardo de Sousa Esgaio ([ʁiˈkaɾðu ɨʒˈɣaju]; born 16 May 1993) is a Portuguese professional footballer who plays for Sporting CP as a right-back.
+Ricardo de Sousa Esgaio ([ʁiˈkaɾðu ɨʒˈɣaju]; born 16 May 1993) is a Portuguese professional footballer who plays for Süper Lig club Fatih Karagümrük as a right-back.

+He made 243 Primeira Liga appearances with Sporting CP (two spells), Braga and on loan at Académica, winning several cup honours with the first two clubs as well as the 2023–24 and 2024–25 national championships with Sporting.

+Esgaio earned 91 caps for Portugal at youth level, and was selected for the 2016 Olympic tournament.

 Club career

 Sporting CP

 Born in Nazaré, Leiria District, Esgaio joined Sporting CP's youth system at the age of 12, having signed from local Grupo Desportivo os Nazarenos.
-On 14 December 2011 he was called for a UEFA Europa League group stage game away against S.S.
-Lazio, alongside youth graduates Betinho, Tiago Ilori, João Carlos and João Mário, as the Lions had already secured the first place in their group; he remained an unused substitute in the 2–0 loss.
+On 14 December 2011 he was called for a UEFA Europa League group stage game away against SS Lazio, alongside youth graduates Betinho, Tiago Ilori, João Carlos and João Mário, as the Lions had already secured the first place in their group; he remained an unused substitute in the 2–0 loss.

-On 11 August 2012, Esgaio made his senior debut with the reserves in the second division, playing 80 minutes in a 1–0 defeat at U.D.
+On 11 August 2012, Esgaio made his senior debut with the reserves in the Segunda Liga, playing 80 minutes in a 1–0 defeat at U.D.
 Oliveirense.
 He scored his first goal with the side the following matchday, the only in the home fixture against Vitória S.C.
 B; in his early career, he was mainly deployed as a right winger.

 Esgaio made his first official appearance with Sporting's main squad on 7 December 2012, starting against Videoton FC in the last round of the Europa League group stage as the team were already eliminated from knockout stage contention, and featuring the entire 2–1 home win.
 He made his Primeira Liga debut on 5 January of the following year, playing the last minute of a 0–1 home loss to F.C.
 Paços de Ferreira.
-On 6 November 2013, back in the reserves, he netted a hat-trick in a 4–0 defeat of G.D.
+On 6 November 2013, back in the reserves, he scored a hat-trick in a 4–0 defeat of G.D.
 Chaves.

-On 27 January 2015, both Esgaio and Sporting teammate Salim Cissé were loaned to fellow league club Académica de Coimbra until the end of the season.
+On 27 January 2015, both Esgaio and Sporting teammate Salim Cissé were loaned to fellow top-tier club Académica de Coimbra until the end of the season.

 Braga

 On 17 June 2017, after only 44 competitive matches for Sporting in five years, Esgaio signed a five-year contract with S.C.
 Braga as Rodrigo Battaglia moved in the opposite direction.
 In his third match for his new team, away to C.D.
 Aves on 20 August, he came on as a last-minute substitute and scored his first goal in the top flight to seal a 2–0 victory.

 Esgaio played seven games in the side's victorious run in the Taça de Portugal, including the full 90 minutes in the final against S.L.
 Benfica (2–0).
-In the last-16, he contributed one goal to the 5–0 rout of S.C.U.
+In the last 16, he contributed one goal to the 5–0 rout of S.C.U.
 Torreense on 13 January 2021.